NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         // update number of entries of newRightBlkHeader as MAX_KEYS_INTERNAL/2 using BlockBuffer::setHeader().

-        /*set the first 50 entries of leftBlk = first 50 entries of internalEntries array and set the first 50 entries of newRightBlk = entries from 51 to 100 of internalEntries array using IndInternal::setEntry().*/
+        /*set the first 50 entries of leftBlk = index 0 to 49 of internalEntries array and set the first 50 entries of newRightBlk = entries from index 51 to 100 of internalEntries array using IndInternal::setEntry().*/

         /*store the block type of a child of any entry (say, the rchild of 50th entry) of the